lpaulovt/b2wd-pokemon-store/README.md

 ## :rocket: Technologies

-This project was developed for [front-end challenge of the B2W Digital](https://github.com/b2wdigital/desafio-loja-pokemon/tree/junior) with the following technologies:
+This project was developed with the following technologies:

 - [ReactJS](https://reactjs.org/)
 - [react-router-dom](https://github.com/ReactTraining/react-router)